Skip to main content

 SunDEC is Dunn Energy Cooperative's 100kW Community Solar array.
 The array is located southeast of Menomonie on 370th Avenue in the Town of Dunn.
 SunDEC went into operation in February of 2017 and is built on the same site as the Dairyland Power Cooperative 1 Megawatt solar array.

-How to read the solar production graph below
+How to read the solar production graph above

 POWER: This is the current output of the solar system.
 The kW Power will change, sometimes minute by minute.
 This number depends on how much sunshine or cloud cover there is and the overall performance of the array.